Volunteers

 **Boys and Widgets receive the discount at registration.
 To qualify for the rebate, the volunteer must be over 18, be the camper's parent, guardian, relative, or official caretaker, and must attend camp all 5 days.

-Bring Your Kids
+Bring Your Tagalongs!

 Our camp offers "Tagalong" units exclusively for the children of our volunteers.
 The Widgets unit is for preschool-aged children, and our Boys unit is for school-aged boys entering 1st grade and up.***